Kotlin/kotlinx.coroutines/docs/channels.md

 <!--- TEST -->

-Note, that you can build the same pipeline using [`iterator`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/iterator.html) coroutine builder from the standard library.
+Note that you can build the same pipeline using [`iterator`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.sequences/iterator.html) coroutine builder from the standard library.
 Replace `produce` with `iterator`, `send` with `yield`, `receive` with `next`,